Top tips on how to specify and buy a stationary air compressor

 How to do data logging on an existing compressor installation

 There are now a myriad of ways to purchase a stationary air compressor, with tried and trusted sales channels, such as manufacturers’ authorised distributors, competing with newer e-commerce initiatives for buyers’ attention.
-However, although to buy air compressors may be easier than ever - with companies having the flexibility to choose between outright purchase, finance or rental deals; not to mention the availability of certain government funding schemes and the Super-Deduction tax initiative – ensuring the chosen machine is a perfect fit for its intended application still needs to be a carefully considered process.
-On this page, Stef Lievens outlines the key steps to follow when specifying a compressor, in order to ensure it is optimised in terms of performance, energy-efficiency and Total Cost of Ownership (TCO); before moving on to review both new, existing and emerging methods of purchase.
+However, although buying air compressors may be easier than ever - with companies having the flexibility to choose between outright purchase, finance or rental deals; ensuring the chosen machine is a perfect fit for its intended application still needs to be a carefully considered process.
+On this page, Stef Lievens outlines the key steps to follow when specifying a compressor, in order to ensure it is optimised in terms of performance, energy efficiency and Total Cost of Ownership (TCO); before moving on to review both new, and existing and emerging methods of purchase.